Who can we trust? LLM-as-a-jury for Comparative Assessment: Comparative Assessment

 In pairwise comparative assessment, an evaluator is asked to decide which of two candidates is better along a given aspect.
 A common way to aggregate such judgments is to count win-loss ratios or to average pairwise preference probabilities across comparisons.
 While simple, these approaches treat each comparison independently and do not impose any global consistency constraints, often resulting in unstable or incoherent rankings.

 A principled probabilistic model for pairwise comparisons is the Bradley-Terry (BT) model.
 Given two items $i$ and $j$, BT defines the probability that $i$ is preferred over $j$ as

 where $s_i$ and $s_j$ are latent skill parameters and $\sigma(x) = \frac{1}{1 + e^{-x}}$ is the logistic function.
-In its standard form, the BT model assumes binary outcomes and estimates item skills by maximising the likelihood of observed win-loss comparisons.
+In its standard form, the BT model assumes binary outcomes and estimates item skills by maximising the likelihood of observed win-loss comparisons:

+where $y_{ij}\in \{0,1\}$ is the binary comparison, $\mathcal{C}_{1:M}$ denotes the set of pairwise comparisons and $\mathbf{s}$ is the set of latent skills.
 We refer to this formulation as \emph{\textbf{hard BT}}.

 In LLM-based evaluation, however, judges typically produce soft preference probabilities rather than binary decisions.
 To leverage this richer information, recent work has adopted a soft Bradley-Terry formulation, also known as \emph{PoE-BT}~\cite{liusie2024efficient}, in which observed probabilities are treated as noisy measurements of an underlying BT model.
 Specifically, given a set of pairwise comparisons $\mathcal{C}$ with observed probabilities $p_{ij}$, the likelihood is defined as